 Following the What If New York City... competition, the agencies used the best entries to create an Urban Post-Disaster Housing Specification, essentially a blueprint for the manufactured housing industry to use to create post-disaster housing.
 It contained stringent requirements for safety, environmental quality, durability, and universal design.
 This specification is being revised to reflect lessons learned from the prototype, and can serve as the basis for big cities around the country to procure urban post-disaster housing in the future.

 NYC Emergency Management then developed a guide, or "playbook," for post-disaster site selection with design principles for keeping residents in the community and allowing them to live and work in their neighborhood.

 In 2012, NYC Emergency Management secured funding from FEMA to build a prototype and the U.S. Army Corps of Engineers was designated as the project manager for the prototype construction.

 On April 26, 2014, the prototype was assembled on site at the corner of Cadman Plaza East and Red Cross Place (adjacent to the NYC Emergency Management headquarters) in Brooklyn, NY.
 The project built was chosen as the result of a Request for Proposal that called for a full spectrum of services as they would be requested after disaster.

 The prototype is a three-story structure with two, three-bedroom units and one, one-bedroom unit.
-The unit on the ground floor serves as a public gallery with information about the project, and tours are available by request.
+The unit on the ground floor has served as a public gallery with information about the project.

 The U.S. Army Corps of Engineers served as the project manager, and the contractor was American Manufactured Structures & Services, working with Garrison Architects, Mark Line Industries (which fabricated the prototype), and Anastos Engineering Associates.
 View selections from the drawing set